 The origins of Ernst & Young dates back to the founding of Harding & Pullein in England in 1845.
 Through a series of mergers the firm rose to prominence and established its contemporary image.
 The name Ernst & Young first came into use in 1989 with the merging of the two firms Arthur Young and Ernst & Whinney.
 In 2013, the organization underwent a rebranding, changing its company logo and adopting the abbreviation EY as its brand name.
 Today the company is headquartered in London, England and is a privately owned organization.

 EY currently operates in over 150 countries around the world which are grouped in the four business regions, the Americas; Europe, Middle East, India and Africa (EMEIA); and Asia-Pacific.
-The region with the largest number of company employees were the Americas in 2020, followed by the EMEIA region.
+The region with the largest number of company employees were the the EMEIA region in 2021, followed by the Americas.
 Ernst & Young generates the most revenue in the EMEIA, and the Americas.
 The combined revenue from Asia-Pacific and Japan represents less 15 percent of the total revenue grossed worldwide.